Why Skills Matter as Much As a Degree in Journalism

 When it comes to making a successful career as a journalist, there are certain qualities that employers look for while selecting candidates for different positions in the media industry.
 Some of the qualities that are a must to ace a rewarding career in the field of journalism are described below.

-Storytelling: To grab the attention of your readers showing why something happens and how does it happen.
+Storytelling: To grab the attention of your readers showing why something happens and how it happens.
 Make use of the available resources to do interesting storytelling.
-The story should be investigative, narrative and descriptive.
-Your storytelling should be such that it can be visualized and gives a point of view or perspective to your target audience.
+The story should be investigative, narrative, and descriptive.
+Your storytelling should be such that it can be visualized and give a point of view or perspective to your target audience.

 Communicating: Communication is the most important aspect of becoming a journalist.
-Communication has the power to influence the attitude, behaviour and point of view of an individual.
+Communication has the power to influence the attitude, behavior, and point of view of an individual.
 Both verbal and nonverbal communication is important to lay an impact on other individuals or your target audience.
-Communication helps in making one on one connectivity and relation with your audience.
+Communication helps in making one-on-one connectivity and relations with your audience.

-Critical thinking: It is a self-directed, self-disciplined and self-corrective process.
-A solving problem, reasoning, evaluating and decision making comes in with critical thinking.
+Critical thinking: It is a self-directed, self-disciplined, and self-corrective process.
+Problem-solving, reasoning, evaluating and decision-making come in with critical thinking.
 Critical thinking also enhances presentation skills and language proficiency.

 Knowledge of world affairs: A journalist should know it all.
 You should be well-informed and well-aware of whatever is happening around you.
 If you want to specialize in a particular sector of the news industry, then you should know everything about that sector, be it politics, sports, business, crime or entertainment.